Aiken Training Track History

 There were 200 horses booked to train at the Aiken Training Track in the spring of 1942.
 Notable owners included John H. Whitney with 35 horses in training, George H. “Pete” Bostwick with 20 horses in training, Mrs. Ogden Phipps with 10 horses in training, William Post with 18 horses in training, Brookmeade Stable with 40 horses in training and Lindsay C. Howard/Bing Crosby Stable with 12 horses in training.
 During the “Golden Age of Racing,” which according to some experts was during the 1930s–60s, the Aiken Training Track was the home of flat and steeplechase racehorses that were owned by some of the richest and most famous people in the world.
 Some of these owners included Elizabeth Arden, Walter P. Chrysler, Isabel Dodge Sloane, John D. Hertz, Louis B. Meyer and Alfred Gwynne Vanderbilt Jr.

 Since opening, the track has seen 40 alumni crowned as national champions, including Pleasant Colony, Swale, Forty Niner, Storm Song and Midshipman.
-They are pictured below by the year their title was earned.
+They are pictured on our Champions page, in sequence by the year their title was earned.

 The Legend of Blue Peter’s Tree